On Typesetting Engines: A Programmer's Perspective

 React-pdf internally implements the Knuth and Plass line breaking algorithm.
 By default it’s set to hyphenate english words.

-This is one page from the example document in react-pdf playground (opens in a new tab), note the layout of the paragraph, the text overall looks balanced and justified, much better than normal paragraphs in normal HTML & CSS.
+This is one page from the example document in react-pdf playground, note the layout of the paragraph, the text overall looks balanced and justified, much better than normal paragraphs in normal HTML & CSS.

 CJK